 Oversley House dates from 1837 was formerly the workhouse.

 The inscription on the building reads 'The stone the gift of Sir Charles Throckmorton Bart'.

 Needle making was an important industry in the Alcester area.
-In 1861, Josiah was working as needle maker and was living with his mother Ann and most likely his siblings, Joshua and William.
+In 1861, Josiah was working as a needle maker and was living with his mother Ann and most likely his siblings, Joshua and William.
 In 1871, his occupation was needle filer.

 How did Josiah go from a factory worker to a bricklayer?
 In the 1881 census, his occupation is reported as jobbing bricklayer.
-A search several years ago for apprenticeship papers for him in Warwickshire on microfilm from the Family History Library in Salt Lake City did not result in finding one for him.
+A search for apprenticeship papers for him in Warwickshire on microfilm from the Family History Library in Salt Lake City did not result in finding one for him.
 Did he learn the trade in an informal arrangement?
 His neighbour in 1861 was Thomas Niblett, a bricklayer.
 While in Derbyshire did he work as a bricklayer?
 Perhaps, obtaining the birth registrations for his two sons may provide this information.
 At the time of his death, Josiah was a bricklayer journeyman.

 In the certified copy of an entry of death from the General Register Office, it states that Josiah died at 2 Back 6 Little Green Lane, Aston, Birmingham.
 He was only 56 years old.
 He died of cancer of Pylorus, ulcer of the stomach and rupture of stomach.
 His wife, Sarah signed her mark as the informant.
 It sounds like an awful death.